 |---|---|---|

-| Tuition | $20,154 | $38,520 |
+| Tuition | $19,092 | $40,060 |

 | Fees | $1,370 | $1,370 |

-Learn more about Pitt tuition and fees.
+Find out more about University of Pittsburgh-Pittsburgh Campus tuition and fees.

-The following table and chart show the ethnic background for students who recently graduated from University of Pittsburgh - Pittsburgh Campus with a bachelor's in mathematics & statistics.
+The following table and chart show the ethnic background for students who recently graduated from University of Pittsburgh-Pittsburgh Campus with a bachelor’s in mathematics & statistics.

 | Ethnic Background | Number of Students |